email: roadarch@outlook.com

 Wakano Ura Chop Suey opened in 1923.
 The restaurant closed in 2008.
 This sign was built by EPCO in 1959.
 It was removed in 2015.

-This Ring Up Rivett sign advertised for H.W.
+This Ring Up Rivett sign is probably from the 1940s or 1950s.
+It advertised for H.W.
 Rivett Flooring.
 The company was established in 1884 and closed in 2006.
-This sign is probably from the 1940s or 1950s.
-As of 2015, the sign was still there. [map]
+The sign remains. [map]

 Harlow's Restaurant & Nightclub